sakimura/translations/OECD-LEGAL-0491.md

 ●User refers to a natural person or a legal person, or to a natural person representing a natural or legal person.
 In cross-border scenarios, a user should be understood as a natural or legal person from another jurisdiction.

-*** <p style="text-align: center;">Developing User-Centred and Inclusive Digital Identity</p> ***
+<p style="text-align: center;">Developing User-Centred and Inclusive Digital Identity</p>

-# II.RECOMMENDS that Adherents design and implement digital identity systems that respond to the needs of users and service providers.
+## II.RECOMMENDS that Adherents design and implement digital identity systems that respond to the needs of users and service providers.
 To this effect, Adherents should:

-1.Take into account the domestic context, including digital maturity and existing digital identity developments, when considering the design, implementation or iteration of a digital identity system;
+1. Take into account the domestic context, including digital maturity and existing digital identity developments, when considering the design, implementation or iteration of a digital identity system;

-2.Use service design methodologies to ensure that digital identity systems respond to the needs of users and achieve accessible, ethical, and equitable outcomes, particularly by:
+2. Use service design methodologies to ensure that digital identity systems respond to the needs of users and achieve accessible, ethical, and equitable outcomes, particularly by:

-a)identifying the needs of users, service providers, and other affected parties;
+    a) identifying the needs of users, service providers, and other affected parties;

-b)considering the end-to-end user experience of the digital identity lifecycle;
+    b) considering the end-to-end user experience of the digital identity lifecycle;

-c)measuring operational performance in order to iterate the digital identity system and solutions, as appropriate.
+    c) measuring operational performance in order to iterate the digital identity system and solutions, as appropriate.

-3.Encourage the development of digital identity solutions that are portable for users in terms of:
+3. Encourage the development of digital identity solutions that are portable for users in terms of:

-a)location, including in-person, remotely, at all levels of government, and across borders;
+    a) location, including in-person, remotely, at all levels of government, and across borders;

-b)technology, including availability through the most convenient device, mobile form factors or communication medium and without being constrained by the speed or quality of internet connection;
+    b) technology, including availability through the most convenient device, mobile form factors or communication medium and without being constrained by the speed or quality of internet connection;

-c)sector, to allow access to public services as well as the wider economy as appropriate.
+    c) sector, to allow access to public services as well as the wider economy as appropriate.

-4.Encourage the development of privacy-preserving and consent-based digital identity solutions that give users greater ownership over their attributes and credentials, and the ability to more easily and securely control what attributes and credentials they share, when, and with whom.
+4. Encourage the development of privacy-preserving and consent-based digital identity solutions that give users greater ownership over their attributes and credentials, and the ability to more easily and securely control what attributes and credentials they share, when, and with whom.

-III.RECOMMENDS that Adherents prioritise inclusion and minimise barriers to access to and the use of digital identity.
+## III.RECOMMENDS that Adherents prioritise inclusion and minimise barriers to access to and the use of digital identity.
 To this effect, Adherents should:

 1.Promote accessibility, affordability, usability, and equity across the digital identity lifecycle in order to increase access to a secure and trusted digital identity solution, including by vulnerable groups and minorities in accordance with their needs;